-- Bankers acceptances: P-1, Moody's and A-1, S&P - Negotiable CDs and bank notes: - maturities of one year or less: P-1, Moody's and A-1, S&P - maturities over one year: Aa, Moody's and AA, S&P - Commercial paper: P-1, Moody's and A-1, S&P - Corporate Notes and Bonds and Busted Convertibles: A or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P. However, each external investment manager may invest up to ten percent of their portfolio in Baa2/BBB rated bonds which, at a minimum, must be rated Baa2/BBB by two nationally recognized rating agencies (one of which must be either Moody's or S&P).
-In addition, all such rated securities purchased in the portfolio must be considered "investment grade" by Lehman Brothers as related to inclusion in the appropriate Lehman index.
+- Bankers acceptances: P-1, Moody's and A-1, S&P - Negotiable CDs and bank notes: - maturities of one year or less: P-1, Moody's and A-1, S&P - o maturities over one year: Aa, Moody's and AA, - Commercial paper: P-1, Moody's and A-1, S&P - Corporate Notes and Bonds and Busted Convertibles: A or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P. However, each external investment manager may invest up to ten percent of their portfolio in Baa2/BBB rated bonds which, at a minimum, must be rated Baa2/BBB by two nationally recognized rating agencies (one of which must be either Moody's or S&P).
 Busted convertibles must be liquidated prior to conversion to equity.
-Also, to avoid holding the equity-like securities, busted
+Also, to avoid holding equity-like securities, busted convertibles must be sold when they reach 105 percent of their bond value.

-- convertibles must be sold when they reach 105 percent of their bond value. - Taxable Municipal Bonds: A or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P - Asset-backed securities: AAA or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P - Dollar denominated obligations of sovereign governments: Aaa, Moody's and AAA, S&P - Commercial Mortgage-Backed Securities (CMBS), Collateralized Mortgage Obligations (CMOs), and Planned Amortization Classes (PACs): AAA or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P
+- Taxable Municipal Bonds: A or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P - Asset-backed securities: AAA or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P - Dollar denominated obligations of sovereign governments: Aaa, Moody's and AAA, S&P - Commercial Mortgage-Backed Securities (CMBS), Collateralized Mortgage Obligations (CMOs), and Planned Amortization Classes (PACs): AAA or better by two nationally recognized rating agencies, one of whom must be Moody's or S&P

-The following tables present the credit ratings for the majority of the investments of the primary government and component units as of June 30, 2008.
+The following tables present the credit ratings for the majority of the investments of the primary government and component units as of June 30, 2009.
 The ratings presented below are using Standard & Poor's (S&P) and Moody's Investors Service (Moody's) rating scales.
-Within the primary government, the investments presented in the table represented 71.6 percent of the total debt securities, 8.5 percent of which were invested in unrated agency mortgage-backed securities.
-Within the component units, the investments presented in the table represented 83.0 percent of the total debt securities, 39.3 percent of which were invested in unrated Municipal Securities.
+Within the primary government, the investments presented in the table represented 76.1 percent of the total debt securities, 12.7 percent of which were invested in corporate notes rated Aaa by Moody's.
+Within the component units, the investments presented in the table represented 88.8 percent of the total debt securities, 43.1 percent of which were invested in unrated Municipal Securities.

 Credit risk for derivative instruments held by the Commonwealth results from counterparty risk assumed by the Commonwealth.
 This is essentially the risk that the borrower will be unable to meet its obligation.
-Information regarding the Commonwealth's credit risk related to derivatives is found in the Derivative Financial Instruments note.
+Information regarding the Commonwealth's credit risk related to derivatives is found in the Derivative Financial Instruments section of this note.